aginies/pvirsh/README.md

 * sle15sp31$ : will match exactly this machine name
 * sle15sp4 : will match all VM, including sle15sp4*

+# TODO

+Probably a lot as this is for testing purpose...
+* detect VM state before (useful for some command which requires VM running)
+* connect to multiple host?
+* ....

 # Usage